folutade/KnowThatYouAnointed/content/posts/the-party.md

   Damn*
   -"FEAR."

-* Give that throughout *DAMN.* Kendrick expressed a strong conviction that turning away from way of wickeness would require him to turn towards Jesus's way of weakess, it is ironic that throughout "Watch the Party Die" Kendrick seems to be condemning wickedness in others while simultanelous building himself up as someone who is strong enough to use violence against the wicked.
+* Given that throughout *DAMN.*, Kendrick expressed a strong conviction that turning away from the way of **wickedness** would require him to turn towards Jesus's way of **weakness**, it is ironic that throughout "Watch the Party Die," Kendrick seems to be condemning wickedness in others while simultaneously building himself up as someone who is strong enough to use violence against the wicked.

 {{< / details >}}